 - Trust and consistency – Can the employee be depended on to make good decisions and execute their duties on time?
-Do they need to be managed meticulously or do they self-manage well?
+Do they need to be managed meticulously, or do they self-manage well?
 Do they demonstrate the potential to grow within the company, or has their growth plateaued?

 The specifics of these metrics will differ depending on the specific job function.
 All employees (and their supervisors) should be aligned on the goals and expectations that underpin each metric.

-Sometimes a manager isn’t able to see or understand what team members can.
+Sometimes a manager can’t see or understand what team members can.
 This is an opportunity for leadership to gather valuable data on their employees from the perspectives of the people who work with them and have different views.

 How can employee performance be improved?

 As a team leader or employee, evaluating employee performance and identifying areas that need development is crucial.